 Holiday Product Drive

 Throughout the year, Bantrel always makes an effort to bring the Christmas spirit to those less fortunate.
 Supporting organizations such as Santa’s Anonymous, the Food Bank, the Mustard Seed and the Salvation Army's Angel Tree.

 In 2022 Bantrel participated in the enbridge Tour Alberta for Cancer, raising nearly $10,000.

 From 2013–2017, Bantrel was a Peloton Partner/Sponsor in the Enbridge Ride to Conquer Cancer (RTCC), which included a corporate team of registered riders, as well as Bantrel volunteers hosting one of the Pit Stops for riders along the course.
 This two-day bicycle trip is a monumental task, directly supporting the patients and families utilizing Calgary’s Tom Baker Centre and Edmonton’s Cross Cancer Institute.
 Bantrel employees from across the province have participated and volunteered in this life changing event.
 The ride kicks off in Calgary, heads west through the Rockies, loops around the town of Okotoks, and ends back where it began.

-Over the five years, Bantrel employees and family members have ridden over 20,000 kms and have raised over $200,000 in the fight against cancer.
+Bantrel has a long history of supporting the ride, have ridden over 25,000 kms and raising over $230,000 in the fight against cancer.